coldshadow44/thriftynft-landingpage/README.md

 ## In Progress

-### Deadline - May 5
-- [ ] 'Moderator' should not be able to change 'Admin' status.
-- [ ] Change to 3 grid
-- [ ] Lazy loading - boxes should be Squared
-- [ ] Product share URL fix in 'ProductPopup.tsx' and 'ProductDetails.tsx'.
-Share URL requires 4 things: collectionId/tokenId/makerId/productKey.
-- [ ] ThriftyNFT Desktop Shortcut fixes
-- [ ] Profile: 'Cancel' button now redirects to Homepage
-- [ ] create-items.tsx: 'Category' text instead of 'NFT Type'
-- [ ] 'Create Items' is renamed to 'Create One Item'
-- [ ] 'PrivatePopup.tsx' Restructure
-- [ ] Product popup page
-- [ ] Contact us page
-- [ ] Product Create Page - Once item is created, remove 'CreateItem' button and put 'PutOnSale' button.
-- [ ] 'Place a Bid' / 'Buy Now' button on details page implementation
-- [ ] Just bought items for Private NFT not showing instantly in product details page
-- [ ] View Fullscreen for Video
-- [ ] Video player.
-You can now pause and play by clicking + better fullscreen support
-- [ ] PDF view fixes

 ### Deadline - May 10

 - [ ] Search feature in Admin Dashboard
 - [ ] Change 'Category' of Products in Admin dashboard
 - [ ] Put 'Buy Now' + 'Auction' button in Homepage NFT items